statsccpr/exercise_tda_fall_2017/README.md

 1. Start a New Project in [Rstudio](https://www.rstudio.com/)
 2. Use option Version Control Git with
 `https://github.com/mikejacktzen/proj_skel.git`
-3. Use a specific Name for the local applied-project
+3. Use a domain-specific Name for your local project

 * Note: uses `/misc/.Rprofile` which you can modify